Better methods are not enough.

 Not a curriculum.

-The three things that actually matter.
+The decisions that actually matter.

 Authority, mandate, and how to protect both